Swiss central bank to sell shares of 'unethical' companies

 “Recently the board has decided in principle to refrain from shares of companies that produce weapons condemned by the international community, seriously abuse fundamental human rights or systematically cause grave damage to the environment,” the SNB said in a statement, distributed on the sidelines of an event on Thursday evening.

-On Friday, the SNB, whose portfolio includes weapons producers and mining firms whose environmental record has been criticized, declined to specify which investments it would drop.
+On Friday, the SNB, whose portfolio includes weapons producers and mining firms whose environmental record has been criticised, declined to specify which investments it would drop.

 A spokeswoman said the central bank was offloading shares it owns that it deems questionable and would avoid future investments in such stocks.